anilzen/MathQuantum/content/event/101223_MovieNight1/index.md

   postcode: '20742'
   country: United States

-summary: Join us to for pizza, movie watching, and critical discussion of Taming the Quantum World.
+summary: Join us for pizza, movie watching, and critical discussion of Taming the Quantum World.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.